Meet your BC SEPC

 At Grinnell College numerous research opportunities are available for both faculty and students in a variety of departments.
 This research ranges from field studies at CERA to online surveys or laboratory work.
 Growing federal guidelines and regulations for research necessitate increased awareness of the ethical implications and considerations when undertaking a research project.

 Student majors within the program elect a Student Educational Policy Committee (SEPC) every year that assists in the faculty hiring and review process and in planning extracurricular activities, such as visiting lecturers and student colloquia.

 The Teacher Advisory Committee of local educators meets biannually and reports to the state of Iowa.
 It enhances the Grinnell College Education Program's communication and cooperation with area schools to provide an excellent pre-service teaching education for Grinnell students, advises faculty on student teaching evaluations, and makes suggestions about enhancing Grinnell’s curriculum.
-Members serve a two-year term; membership terms are staggered to provide some continuity of membership.

 When the 17-year-old Turkish girl came to Grinnell in the mid-‘90s, she could not have imagined that she would return to teach as a Center for International Studies (CIS) fellow among faculty members she so admired.

 “It’s a great privilege,” said Funda Soysal ’96, of her recent fellowship and teaching experience in a special topics seminar on “Confluence and Conflict: Turkey as the Cultural Crossroads of Europe and Asia.”